djkraase/DDI_Midterm_Movies_EDA/README.md

 ## 📊 Key Visualizations & Insights

 ### 1️⃣ Genre Landscape: Popularity, Relative ROI, and Revenue
-_Which genres are most popular to produce, most profitable, and generate the highest revenue?_
+_Which genres are the most popular to produce, the most profitable, and generate the highest revenue?_
 - 🎭 **Comedy**: Highest ROI & most movies produced
 - 💥 **Action / Adventure / Animation**: Top in revenue
 - 😱 **Horror**: Moderate in both revenue & ROI